 Bessenger consulted Tshering Dhendup, dean of academic affairs at the College of Language and Culture Studies in Trongsa, Bhutan.
 Tshering Dhendup holds a doctorate in Buddhist philosophy and is a scholar practitioner in the same Kagyu school of Tibetan Buddhism as Sönam Peldren and Rinchen Pel.

 Bessenger will give a presentation at Randolph this fall, and ultimately plans to publish her findings.
 In addition, she is writing a paper called “Songs in the Life Stories of Sönam Peldren and Rinchen Pel.”

 “I hope to publish an English translation of the Sönam Peldren biography, since substantial hagiographies of women in the Tibetan tradition are exceedingly rare, and such a translation will be valuable to both professors and students seeking to understand the construction and role of gender in Tibetan Buddhist circles,” Bessenger said.
 “I would also like to complete a translation of the Rinchen Pel text, so as to be able to fully explore the way these life stories work together to portray this unique couple’s marriage, sexual relationship, and family ties.”

-Bessenger’s trip was funded by a Mednick Memorial Fellowship Grant from the Virginia Foundation for Independent Colleges as well as a Ruth Borker Fund for Women’s Studies Grant from Randolph.Tags: faculty, faculty achievements, faculty research, Faculty Scholarship, religious studies, Suzanne Bessenger
+Bessenger’s trip was funded by a Mednick Memorial Fellowship Grant from the Virginia Foundation for Independent Colleges as well as a Ruth Borker Fund for Women’s Studies Grant from Randolph.Tags: comparative philosophy, faculty, faculty achievements, faculty research, Faculty Scholarship, religious studies, Suzanne Bessenger